-+ Blended Mobility: The successful incorporation of blended mobility, which combines physical mobility with virtual collaboration, is likely to continue
+Blended Mobility: The successful incorporation of blended mobility, which combines physical mobility with virtual collaboration, is likely to continue growing, providing a flexible and inclusive approach to international education.

-+ Hybrid Mobility Models: The introduction of innovative hybrid mobility models, such as short-term exchanges, research internships, and virtual collaborations, will diversify the mobility landscape within EUt+.
+Hybrid Mobility Models: The introduction of innovative hybrid mobility models, such as short-term exchanges, research internships, and virtual collaborations, will diversify the mobility landscape within EUt+.